howtographql/howtographql/content/backend/graphql-js/4-adding-a-database.md

 1. **Generator**: Indicates that you want to genenerate Prisma Client.
 1. **Data model**: Here, we have written out our `Link` as a model.

-You may notice that this `Link` *model* looks very similar to the `Link` *type* in the GraphQL Schema.
-It's important to quickly discuss how the two schemas are different.

-// TODO (robin-macpherson): explain how they are different
+The `Link` model defines the structure of the `Link` database table that Prisma is going to create for your in a bit.

-## Getting Started With SQLite
+## Getting Started with SQLite

 It's finally time to actually create our [SQLite](https://www.sqlite.org/index.html) database.
 In case you aren't familiar with SQLite, it is an in-process library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.